Efficient quantum information probes of non-equilibrium quantum criticality: Other notions of distance

+In the methods section of the main text we introduced different notions of distance between covariance matrices, namely the Bhattacharyya, Wasserstein and Trace distances.
+This was done to emphasize that the quantity that contains the relevant information is the covariance matrix; and that the analysis in the main text can be replicated with these alternative distances.

-Fig. \ref{dist_chain} shows the different distances as a function of $V$ for the chain model while Fig. \ref{dist_ladder} depicts the ladder case.
-Both exhibit compatible behavior with the results in Fig. \ref{XXZ_Fid} and \ref{fig.ladder} respectively.
+To demonstrate this equivalence, in Figs.\ref{dist_alt}-(a), (b) and (c) we show these different distances as a function of $V$ for the chain model.
+Figs.\ref{dist_alt}-(d), (e) and (f) depict the same for the ladder case.
+Both exhibit compatible behavior with the results shown in Fig.\ref{chain_pd}-(e) and \ref{fig.ladder}-(d) of the main text.

 Note that here the distances are computed using only two points, taken at $V$ and $V+\delta V$, which had the effect of slightly left-shifting the results with respect to what was shown in the main text.